RosaMalandrino/LocalVoids/_pages/VoidClustering.md

 ![image-center](../assets/moving_bins/KDE_all_points.png){: .align-center}

 The shape of the inferred probability distribution presents some differences from the ground truth, but their means and standard deviations (represented with the error bars on the top) show a good match.
-Finally, the plot below shows that spurious points are overall avoided by theis procedure; if they are close to the tails of the distribution they might still be included without distorting too much the inferred posterior.
+Finally, the plot below shows that spurious points are overall avoided by this procedure; if they are close to the tails of the distribution they might still be included without distorting too much the inferred posterior.

 ![image-center](../assets/moving_bins/KDE_true_void.png){: .align-center}